L-Pace/L-Pace.github.io/_projects/mini-dungeon.md

     NPC hermit = new NPC(
         NPC_ID_THE_HERMIT_IN_THE_WOODS,
-        " Dominuque, the hermit in the woods",
+        " Dominique, the hermit in the woods",
-        " Hello Traveller.\n The situation inside of Mini Dungeon is getting worse day by day.\n Viktor One Foot is sitting on the throne inside of the last room of\n the dungeon and his command is to take over of our amazing city:\n Compass House.\n Unfortunately the dungeon's infested by goblins, trolls and 2 Viktor's\n guard: `Oliver The Chosen One` and `Luke The Gentle Giant`.\n He needs to be stopped ASAP to finally create our `New World`.\n Bring me Viktor's `toe`.\n Let's say that I'll give you 500 gold for the `toe` and..... you'll\n see!
+        " Hello traveler.\n The situation inside of Mini Dungeon is getting worse day by day.\n Viktor One Foot is sitting on the throne inside of the last room of\n the dungeon and his command is to take over of our amazing city:\n Compass House.\n Unfortunately the dungeon's infested by goblins, trolls and 2 Viktor's\n guard: `Oliver The Chosen One` and `Luke The Gentle Giant`.\n He needs to be stopped ASAP to finally create our `New World`.\n Bring me Viktor's `toe`.\n Let's say that I'll give you 500 gold for the `toe` and..... you'll\n see!
 Good Luck!!", " Where is Viktor's toe?
 Still on his foot?
 Go back in the Mini Dungeon and defeat him!!!", "Congratulation my new Lord!
 Now we'll rebuild our new world!
 The Mini Dungeon is now in our hands and you'll be my muppet!
 Now you're in my dominion!
 Death and diseases will be upon Compass House, Cambridge Town and all the lands surrounding us.........ehm of course I'm joking.
-We'll refubrish the Mini Dungeon and we'll open again the museum.", "Dominique disappeared and he left this message:\n `I'm away for holidays in New Castle`.
+We'll refurbish the Mini Dungeon and we'll open again the museum.", "Dominique disappeared and he left this message:\n `I'm away for holidays in New Castle`.
 I'll be back in few years!");

     NPC cenk = new NPC(
         NPC_ID_CENK_THE_NERD_SHOPKEEPER,
         " Cenk, the Nerd Shopkeeper",
-        " OMG!\n Finally somebody is coming here to help me out.\n The King Troll and The King Goblin raided the shop few days ago.\n They stole everything and trushed the place!
+        " OMG!\n Finally somebody is coming here to help me out.\n The King Troll and The King Goblin raided the shop few days ago.\n They stole everything and trashed the place!
 I tried to get\n back my staff but, I couldn't defeat the King Troll!\n He was using my stuff!
-I've seen even regular trolls and goblins\n with armors and weapons from the shop!\n I need you help and in exchange you can keep some of the equipment!\n Bring me back my 'Spell Book of Repair'!", " I don't want to make you rush but, without the book it will take\n me a decade to repair everything!", " Thank you so much for your help, Traveller", " Cenk is repairing the shop!
+I've seen even regular trolls and goblins\n with armors and weapons from the shop!\n I need you help and in exchange you can keep some of the equipment!\n Bring me back my 'Spell Book of Repair'!", " I don't want to make you rush but, without the book it will take\n me a decade to repair everything!", " Thank you so much for your help, traveler", " Cenk is repairing the shop!
 Will open soon!");

     NPCs.Add(ian);